JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML TerminologyInstanceAssertion

-An OML TerminologyInstanceAssertion is a logical OML TerminologyThing defined in an OML TerminologyDescription.
+An OML TerminologyInstanceAssertion is a logical OML ModuleElement defined in an OML TerminologyDescription.

 {APIs: **Normalized**, **Functional**}